ctoveloz/ctoveloz/README.md

 # Hello World!! 🤔
 - 💬 Ask me about anything and everything!
-- ⚡ Hobby: Do robots in JS drinking a beer LOL
+- ⚡ Hobby: Do bots drinking a beer LOL

 ```js
 If (youDontLike === javascript){